Health Care & Medication

 Share

 Medicaid is a government health insurance program that helps people with low income get health care services at a lower cost.
-There are several different Medicaid programs in Georgia, each serving a different group of people.
-The program for people who are older (age 65+), blind, or living with a disability is called the Aged, Blind, and Disabled Medicaid (ABD) Medicaid Program.
+There are different Medicaid programs in Georgia, each serving a different group of people.

 Georgia Medicaid pays for routine and acute health care services.
 This includes: